sodgeit/CMake-SBOM-Builder/readme.md

 Major Changes include:

 - **Single-File Integration**: We condensed everything into a single file to facilitate integration with CMake's `file` command, making it simpler and more efficient to use.
+- **Multi Config Generator Enhancements**: The SBOM generation better integrates with multi-config generators like Visual Studio and Ninja Multi-Config.
+Different SBOM's are generated for each configuration.
 - **CMake-Based Verification**: Some verification processes have been moved into CMake itself.
 (Though it does not replace external verification tools)
 - **Removed External Python Tools**: The verification process that relied on external Python tools has been removed to minimize dependencies and simplify the setup.
 - **Modernized CMake**: A higher minimum required version (>=3.14), ensuring better compatibility and taking advantage of newer functionalities.